-The numeric system digit of a U.P.C. symbol is normally transmitted at the beginning of the scanned data, but the unit can be programmed so it will not transmit it (Off).
+The numeric system digit of a U.P.C. symbol is normally transmitted at the beginning of the scanned data, but can be programmed so it is not transmitted (Off).
 Default = On.

 UPC-A Addenda

 This selection adds 2 or 5 digits to the end of all scanned UPC-A data.
 Default = Off for both 2 Digit and 5 Digit Addenda.